nvasilik/D-PoSE/WEBCAM_USAGE.md

 2. Add TF display to see joint transforms
 3. Set fixed frame to "Camera" or "base_link"
 4. The script publishes transforms for all detected human joints

-Enjoy using the cleaned D-PoSE webcam demo! 🎉